 I’m a big fan of optimizing, and sometimes that takes the shape of combining one trip with another.
-Currently, I’m away for a four-day anesthesia meeting in Hawaii, but we’ll actually enjoy the tropical paradise for 23 days, visiting three different islands.
+When I wrote this, I was away for a four-day anesthesia meeting in Hawaii, but we actually enjoyed the tropical paradise for 23 days, visiting three different islands.

 Over the last three years or so, we’ve booked at least a couple dozen free domestic and international flights by using the points and miles from introductory offers on different credit cards.
 While many of the offers are particular to one airline or hotel chain, others are more flexible.